ManavGhaiCode/cpps_old/README.md

 Console conmain {lolInfinity};
 ```

-In the following code it looks like only 2 console are created but if you think about the lolInfinity is a recursive function u make a console which makes console and the console which was made also makes consoles and so on. 🌋🌋🌋 no more ram left ):
+In the following code it looks like only 2 console are created but if you think about the lolInfinity is a recursive function you make a console which makes console and the console which was made also makes consoles and so on. 🌋🌋🌋 no more ram left ):

 # Install